avcna/avcna/README.md

 # ✰ᵖ Welcome to My Little Dev Corner ✰ᵖ

 Hi there!
 I'm **Salsabila Dita Prasetya** 𓆩❀𓆪
-✨ Living my dream as a Frontend Developer, blending creativity and code into seamless web magic! 𖦹
+🧚‍♀️ Living my dream as a Frontend Developer, blending creativity and code into seamless web magic! 𖦹

 I love turning **creative ideas** into **beautiful & functional websites**.
 Coding is my happy place ✦, especially when combined with cute UI and smooth UX! ⋆⁎༄ ☁︎ ༄⁎⋆

 ---

-## ✨ My Tech Stack - My Magic Wand ✨
+## ⋆｡ﾟ☁︎｡⋆ My Tech Stack - My Magic Wand ⋆｡ﾟ☁︎｡⋆

 Here are some of my favorite tools that help me sprinkle a little magic into my work: